renpy/renpy/sphinx/source/screens.rst

     a transform wraps a textbutton that is added to the vbox, this second transform is not given events.

+    It's possible for a single statement to have both an `at` property and an ``at transform``.
+The property must come first, and is applied first.

+        screen title():
+            add "title background":
+                at sepia

+            text "The Title of the Game":
+                at sepia, truecenter
+                at transform:
+                    alpha 0.0
+                    linear 0.5 alpha 1.0

 `default_focus`
     If given and true, the displayable is focused by default.
 When multiple displayables have this, the values are compared and the